 While beans and roast profile play a huge role in how your coffee tastes, nothing is more important than the brew method.
-Sure, the actual composition of your beans comes from everything that happens before you actually buy your beans, but different grind sizes, water pressure, heat, and more extract different flavors out of your roast.
+The actual composition of your beans comes from everything that happens before you actually buy your beans:

 You can never go wrong with espresso.
 Unless you have a cheap medium roast, espresso always does a great job of extracting the best of the flavor compounds.
 The fine grind consistency and the water pressure will always get you an excellent drink.
 Drip is also a great option.
 It gets you a bare-bones cup of coffee every time, and works with nearly any roast.

 You may want to avoid pour over, since that does a better job of getting the acid out of your beans.
 The combination of low water pressure and slightly fine grind size work to make your coffee brighter and fruitier.
 French press is a bit iffy for most coffee drinkers.
 It makes an incredibly strong brew, which can be either good or bad with beans from Sumatra.
 The important thing is to keep an open mind and don’t be afraid to experiment.